kcamp92/ios-loops-lab/README.md

     i += 1
 } while i <= 10
 ```
+No, there outputs will not be different, as theyre essentially asking the same thing, however the difference between the syntax is that "while" evaluates its condition at the start of each pass through the loop, and
+"repeat-while" evaluates its condition at the end of each pass through the loop.
 ***
 ## Question 16

 What's the difference between `break` and `continue`?
 Give an example that demonstrates their differences.

+A break is a statment that is used to end the execution of a loop and/or a switch statement immediately, where as a continue statement tells a loop to stop what it is doing and jump to the start of the next iteration of the loop.

+ Examples

+ Break:

+ let a = 0
+ switch a {
+ case 0:
+ break;
+ case 1:
+ print("Good morning")
+ case 2:
+ print("Good afternoon")
+ default:
+ print("Good night");
+ }
+ print("Done")

+ Continue:

+ for i in 1...5 {
+ for k in 1...4 {
+ if k == 2 {
+ continue
+ }
+ print("\(i) * \(k) = \(i * k)")
+ }
+ }
 ***
 ## Question 17